zzxwill/odps/intl.en-US/User Guide/MapReduce/Java SDK/Java SDK.md

 This article introduces common MapReduce interfaces.

-If you are using Maven, you can search “odps-sdk-mapred” from  [Maven Library](http://search.maven.org/) to get the required Java SDK \(available in different versions\).
+If you are using Maven, you can search "odps-sdk-mapred" from [Maven Library](http://search.maven.org/) to get the required Java SDK \(available in different versions\).
 The configuration is as follows:

 ```
 <dependency>